The Five Initiatives

-Partnering with a Berlin-based Messianic congregation, EI organized concerts with Jewish classical pianist Sam Rotman.
-A believer in Jesus Christ and one of the world’s top pianists, Mr. Rotman shares his testimony with unbelieving Jews and gentiles during his concerts.
-The EI sponsored concerts with Mr. Rotman in Berlin and Warsaw, brought the gospel to many Jewish people including Holocaust survivors.
+Partnering with a Berlin-based Messianic congregation, EI has organized concerts with Jewish classical pianist Sam Rotman.
+One of the world’s top classical pianists, Mr. Rotman shares his riveting testimony with unbelieving Jews and gentiles during his concerts.
+The EI-sponsored events with Mr. Rotman in Berlin and Warsaw brought the gospel to many Jewish people, including Holocaust survivors.

-For the past thousand years a significant percentage of the world’s Jewish population has lived in Europe and endured intense persecution.
-With a recent resurgence of anti-Semitism in Europe, it is vitally important for the church to stand with Israel and the European Jewish communities.
+For the past one thousand years, a significant percentage of the world’s Jewish population has lived in Europe and endured intense persecution.
+With the recent resurgence of anti-Semitism in Europe, it is vitally important for the church to stand with Israel and the European Jewish communities.

 And I will bless those who bless you and the one who curses you I will curse.
-(Gen 12:3)
+(Gn 12:3)

 Brethren, my heart’s desire and my prayer to God for them (the Jewish people) is for their salvation.
-(Romans 10:1)
+(Rm 10:1)